-Gabapentin exerts its actions by mimicking signaling of an inhibitory neurotransmitter called γ-aminobutyric acid, also known as GABA (it is a “GABA-mimetic”).
-The function of GABA is to prevent hyperexcitation in brain cells.
-This is why gabapentin is so successful as an anti-seizure drug: If there is not enough endogenous GABA to quench hyperexcitability, gabapentin administration can supplement GABA and successfully prevent a seizure.
+Gabapentin exerts its actions by mimicking the signaling of inhibitory neurotransmitter GABA (it is a “GABA-mimetic”).
+The function of GABA is to prevent brain cells from getting over-excited.
+This is why gabapentin is so successful as an anti-seizure drug.
+If there is not enough internal GABA to calm the brain down, taking gabapentin can supplement GABA and successfully prevent a seizure.

-In spite of the lack of clear evidence indicating that gabapentin alone is associated with misuse or abuse, it is undeniable that gabapentin is routinely abused among people who also abuse opioids.
-Like gabapentin, opioids increase GABA signaling, although they have a different mechanism of action.
-Supplementing opioids with gabapentin enhances the effects of opioids, resulting in a more intense high.
-Additionally, 4 out of 5 gabapentin-related deaths involve opioids.
+Despite the lack of clear evidence indicating that gabapentin alone is associated with misuse or abuse, it is known that gabapentin is routinely abused among people who also abuse opioids.
+Like gabapentin, opioids increase GABA signaling, although they have a different way of doing so.
+Gabapentin enhances the effects of opioids, resulting in a more intense high.
+Additionally, four out of five gabapentin-related deaths involve opioids.
 In light of these observations, at least seven states have taken steps to limit access to gabapentin.

 Addiction Treatment Options

-- Medical detox: For serious cases of gabapentin dependence, or when gabapentin is co-used with other drugs, medically assisted detox may be warranted.
+- Medical detox: Medically assisted detox may be warranted for serious cases of gabapentin dependence or when gabapentin is co-used with other drugs.
 These programs offer 24/7 supervision by medical professionals who can intervene in the case of complications.

 - Residential Rehab: The first weeks of recovery are often the most difficult.
 Residential programs allow clients to achieve early success without the risk of encountering triggers or succumbing to temptation.